byllynho/SellBackMart/docs/user_stories.md

 ## List of User Stories

-- US Delete profile
-  - Description: As a User, I should be able to delete my profile so that I can remove my information when I dont want to use the app anymore.
-  - Estimate: xxx
-  - Priority: xxx
-  - Status: xxx

 - US Post product info
   - Description: As a User, I want to post information about a product I am selling, so that potential buyers can see that information.
   - Estimate: xxx